Language Diversity

 • On-site

-• Transcriptions
+• Transcription

 • Per word/character, by language

-• Hourly and Day Rates for Interpretation (Variable by language)
+• Hourly and day rates for interpretation (variable by language)

-• Contracted for 5% discount on Interpreting and Notetaking
+• Contracted for 5% discount on interpreting and notetaking

 Civic Access

-https://civicaccess.com/
+Website: https://civicaccess.com/

 • Interpretation